 “Feminism is not about giving women freedom to choose; it is about taking away choices of which feminists disapprove.
 And one choice they disapprove is participation in a conventional family.” — in ‘Slouching Towards Gomorrah : Modern Liberalism and American Decline’ p.
 204

 That only describes how the tool for getting it done is being used to abolish the sovereignty of the family and to transfer it into the hands of the State.

-I don’t think that anyone should look forward to that project ever being completed.
+No one should look forward to that project ever being completed.
 We will all be bankrupt, morally and financially, long before its completion, even though it seems almost finished now.

 Just think of it.
-That aspect of the long process for abrogating the family took only about 130 years, but without it it would not have been possible to have much success with achieving the main objective of socialism, to destroy civilized society by equalization.
+That aspect of the long process for abrogating the family took only about 130 years, but without it, it would not have been possible to have much success with achieving the main objective of socialism, to destroy civilized society through equalization.
 The process began in earnest when Bismarck mandated government-funded pensions and universal health-care insurance in 1883, from where the idea spread like a wild fire.
 That is when it was decided that families were no longer required because the government would take over.

 There is not one of all of us who is unaware of the consequences of the deliberate deconstruction of the traditional nuclear family.
 We live with them, and they form the steadily tightening constraints that affect the quality of our lives.

 #Civil Rights #Family #TheNewWorldOrder

 - Communism → second-wave feminism → social re-engineering

 - Leadership/diversity training is pure brainwashing